 The Gloucester to Sharpness Canal has many great walking routes to enjoy, the area around Saul Junction is pretty special and is near the small River Frome.
 There are many narrowboats passing, wild birds to watch and even a cafe to enjoy refreshments.
 Route Details…

-The country park at Robinswood hill has a variety of marked routes around and to the top of the hill.
+The country park at Robinswood Hill has a variety of marked circular routes around and to the top of the hill.
 Robinswood Hill has some fantastic views as it looks down on the city of Gloucester.
 There is a cafe, a nature centre, cliffs and loads of wildlife to spot.
-About Robinswood Hill…

 There are a few walks through Randwick and Standish woods near to the top of Haresfield beacon on the edge of The Cotswold Hills.
 About Randwick Woods…

-Parts of the Churchdown Hill are managed by the Woodland Trust and the Gloucestershire Wildlife Trust.
+The Woodland Trust and the Gloucestershire Wildlife Trust manage parts of the Churchdown Hill.
 The hill is open free to the public to roam along the many paths.
-This place is a steep walk but you will be rewarded with some stunning views.
+This place is a steep walk, but it will reward you with some stunning views.
 Churchdown Hill Walk…

 A long but picturesque walk from Lydbrook in Gloucestershire to Symonds Yat East.
 This route mainly follows the river downstream through some beautiful countryside.
 The river is popular with canoeists, which are interesting to watch as you hike.

 Near to Dursley in Gloucestershire is Breakheart Quarry, a great place to go for a walk or picnic.
 The area is a former quarry and a great place to study the geology or maybe find a fossil.
 It is also a great place to see some wildlife while hiking.
 This includes frequent sightings of rabbits, squirrels and kestrels that circle above.

 They have some nice tables in the area for a picnic too.
 There are many options for circular walks in the area on the Komoot app.